JayRabari17/AWS-Training/Resources/DEA-C01/Learnings.md

 ### Network ACLs & Security Groups

-- N/w ACL (First mechanism of defense): A firewall which controls traffic from and to subnet. - Can have ALLOW and DENY rules. - Are attached at subnet level. - Rules only include IP Add.
+- N/w ACL (First mechanism of defense) [Only used within subnets]: A firewall which controls traffic from and to subnet. - Can have ALLOW and DENY rules. - Are attached at subnet level. - Rules only include IP Add.

 - Security Group (2nd one): A firewall that controls traffic to and from an ENI/EC2 Instance. - Can have allow rules only. - Rules include IP add. and other security groups\